My rating: 4 of 5 stars

 That this is a paraphrase of Shelley’s own Platonist tract, “A Defence of Poetry,” doesn’t dispel some of the problems with the argument.
 For one thing, I have always found pain a far more reliable reminder than love that something other than myself is real.
-Also, anyone who denies that hate is also “the perception of individuals” has never hated intensely enough, and is therefore perhaps to be envied: you study your enemies even more closely than your lovers, because your life depends on it.
+Also, anyone who denies that hate is also “the perception of individuals” has never hated intensely enough: you study your enemies even more closely than your lovers, because your life depends on it.
 Love, anyway, relies on a certain saving idealization, lest you perceive too many of the beloved’s flaws too closely.

 She marvelled, with a kind of gratitude, that they [the paintings] were all still here, and her heart was filled with love for the pictures, their authority, their marvellous generosity, their splendour.
 It occurred to her that here at last was something real and something perfect. […] [She] felt a sudden desire to go down on her knees before [the painting], embracing it, shedding tears.